The Children of George M. Pullman

-She had 4 children, Pullman Lowden, Florence Lowden, Harriet Lowden, and Frances.
+She had 4 children, Pullman Lowden, Florence Lowden, Harriett Lowden, and Frances.
 Florence died peacefully in her sleep at her farm in Oregon, Illinois.

 The Carolands Estate

-After Frank's death in 1923, Harriet married Colonel Arthur Schermerhorn in 1925, and although the new couple briefly reinhabited the Chateau in 1927, it would remain essentially uninhabited for its first 29 years.
+After Frank's death in 1923, Harriett married Colonel Arthur Schermerhorn in 1925, and although the new couple briefly reinhabited the Chateau in 1927, it would remain essentially uninhabited for its first 29 years.

 The Twins George, Jr. (1875-1901) & Walter Sanger [known as Sanger] (1875-1905)